Home » Articles » Kids » 6 fun succulent planters to make with the kids

 Succulent jar gifts

-For Christmas, Mothers Day or any special occasion, these succulent jars make a perfect handmade gift from the kids.
+For Christmas, Mother’s Day, or any special occasion, these succulent jars make a perfect handmade gift.
 Succulents don’t like wet feet, so if you’re using a jar, make sure you layer different materials to collect any excess water.
-We sprayed these cuttings every few days with water.
-At the top, make your last layer succulent mix then finish them off with a handmade gift tag.
+We sprayed these cuttings with water every few days.
+For the top layer, use succulent mix and add your cuttings, then finish them off with a handmade gift tag.

 fun-succulent-planters-gallery5